 One of the most common of repetitive motion injuries, the World Health Organization categorizes it as a work-related musculoskeletal disorder.
 Reportedly responsible for 30-40% of workers' compensation claims in the early 1990s, it afflicts burgeoning numbers of office workers.

-Numbness, tingling, and pain in the base of the thumb and the first three fingers results from the compression of a nerve that shares the carpal tunnel.
+Numbness, tingling, and pain in the base of the thumb and the first three fingers results from the compression of the median nerve, which shares the carpal tunnel with tendons.

 Treatment includes rest, exercises, wrist splints, anti-inflammatory medications, learning stress-reducing movement techniques, making adjustments to the individual's workstation, and surgery to reduce pressure on the afflicted nerve.